MousaZeidBaker/cv/index.md

 cameras and a variety of analytics and security devices.
 I had the time to be part of two agile teams, one backend and one frontend, with a main focus on the backend in both teams.
-With time I got an important role as an API specialist where I had the oppurtunity to both design and implement JSON RESTful APIs.
+With time I got an important role as an API specialist where I had the opportunity to both design and implement JSON RESTful APIs.

 `2017` __Sony Mobile Communications__ Master's Degree Project